 Frequently Asked Questions, unsurprisingly, are the questions which the visitors of your website/online store ask most frequently.
 Instead of answering them manually, you can create a special FAQ subpage on your website with compiled answers to all of the questions your customers ask over and over again.
 Or better yet, you can create a FAQ chatbot which will narrow down your customers queries by means of conversational progressive disclosure, which is a brainy way of saying – it will make them answer some additional questions and give them the best answer right away, without making them read through endless pages of questions and explanations.

 A feminine robot, sometimes also known as a gynoid (a female android).
 Fembots are part of popular culture and the topic is frequently used in science-fiction movies, books, and video games.
 One of the first science-fiction movies in history, Metropolis from 1927, has a protagonist with an evil fembot doppelgänger.
-There are many more examples of female robots.
-It actually raises a question – do robots or chatbots have gender?
+There are more examples of chatbots of the “female gender.”
+But do robots or chatbots actually have a gender?
 Chatbots can be equipped with personality through temperament, sense of humor, the language they use, or association with their avatar pictures.

 Your chatbot can be a gender-neutral cartoon robot or animal, but it can also be made to resemble a female or a male agent.
 Notice, that all of the popular virtual assistants (such as Alexa and Siri) use female voices by defaults and are, in a way, fembots or female chatbots.

 Software integration is the process of joining two (or more) different systems, platforms, or applications.
 Integration is important for transferring data across various pieces of software.
 There is no “I” in “team”, but “integrations” start with one – they are supposed to provide support and maximize the effectiveness of the core app.